Niersol/niersol_whatsapp_bot/README.md

 - Create and manage multiple assistants for WhatsApp Business accounts.
 - Simple configuration by adding phone number IDs and assistant IDs for each assistant.
+- Capable of answering voice messages and processing images sent by users.
 - Scalable deployment using Docker and Docker Compose.

 ## Prerequisites